 The table below shows how modalities can guide your messaging at each stage of the funnel or buyer’s journey (awareness, consideration, conversion, and loyalty).

-Although each person represents different levels of each temperament, most of us align with a primary modality.
+Although each person represents different levels of qualities from each modality, most align with a primary modality.
 Same goes for your audience.
 And that’s good, because focusing on one modality at a time eliminates 75% of the time and effort needed to implement your most effective social selling strategies.

 The best way to align your prospects and customers with modalities at scale is to leverage marketing segmentation and map your audience segments to their respective modalities.